-At December 31, 2019, the District reported a liability of \$304,083 or its proportionate share of the General Employees Fund's net pension liability.
-The District's net pension liability reflected a reduction due to the State of Minnesota's contribution of \$16 million to the fund in 2017.
+At December 31, 2020, the District reported a liability of \$359,727 or its proportionate share of the General Employees Fund's net pension liability.
+The District's net pension liability reflected a reduction due to the State of Minnesota's contribution of \$16 million.
 The State of Minnesota is considered a non-employer contributing entity and the State's contribution meets the definition of a special funding situation.
-The State of Minnesota's proportionate share of the net pension liability associated with the District totaled \$9,500.
-The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The District's proportionate share of the net pension liability used to the measurement period for employer payroll paid dates from July 1, 2018 through June 30, 2019 relative to the total employer contributions received from all of PERA's participating employers.
-At June 30, 2019, the District's proportion was 0.0055 percent which was an increase of 0.0008 its proportion measured as of June 30, 2018.
+The State of Minnesota's proportionate share of the net pension liability associated with the District totaled \$11,120.
+The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The District's proportionate share of the net pension liability was based on the District's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2019 through June 30, 2020 relative to the total employer contributions received from all of PERA's participating employers.
+The District's proportion was 0.0060 percent which was an increase of 0.0005 its proportion measured as of June 30, 2019.